wix/react-native-notifications/README.md

 ### Android

+>**Please advise that Android support is a work in progress and is subject to breaking changes in the near future**

 - Receiving notifications in any App state (foreground, background, "dead")
 - Built-in notification drawer management
-- High degree of code extensibility to allow for advanced custom layouts and specific notifications behavior as available by [Android's API](https://developer.android.com/training/notify-user/build-notification.html)
+- High degree of code extensibility to allow for advanced custom layouts and any specific notifications behavior as available by [Android's API](https://developer.android.com/training/notify-user/build-notification.html)
 - Android equivalent of React-Native's implementation of [`PushNotificationsIOS.getInitialNotification()`](https://facebook.github.io/react-native/docs/pushnotificationios.html#getinitialnotification).

->Upcoming: local notifications, background-state Rx queue (iOS equivalent)
+_Upcoming: local notifications, background-state Rx queue (iOS equivalent)_

 ## Installation